futurewei-cloud/chogori-platform/docs/PERSISTENCE.md

 # Plog
 The persistence data model provided/used by Chogori Project is called Plog.
 It is an interface for file-append-like storage services, such as PLOG or Azure AppendBlock.
 In our current design, this Plog is an append-only struct.
-The only operation that allowed to change the Plog is to append new data after the current blocks.
+The interface does not allow random offset data modifications.
+Instead, it provides a single mutating operation: append(), which can only append new data.

 ## Term
 - Plog Client: Process all the operation requests regarding the Plog.
 It communicates with Plog Servers.
 It supports 4 operations: create, append, read, and seal.